V-LoL: A Diagnostic Dataset for Visual Logical Learning: Experiments: AI Systems on the V-LoL challenges

-\textbf{Discussion.} In our analysis we have evaluated and compared a range of AI architectures, and revealed several key shortcomings.
-While the \textbf{symbolic AI} models demonstrate strong performances across different visual logical learning problems (\eg challenge 2), it must be noted that they assume omniscient perception and are subject to certain challenges requiring excessive tuning of hyperparameters and priors (language biases), where even minor changes can lead to significant performance fluctuations.
-In addition, the application faces limitations that are particularly pronounced when dealing with noise or larger training samples (challenge 5 and 6) such as code instabilities, endless loops or excessive memory usage.
-The \textbf{neural AI} models show largely similar performances amongst themselves across the different challenges.
+In our analysis we have evaluated and compared a range of AI architectures, and revealed several key shortcomings via learning challenges generated via V-LoL\emojitrain{}. \\

+\textbf{Neural AI.} The investigated neural AI models show largely similar performances amongst themselves across the different challenges.
 While they can identify the attributes of objects, they struggle to reason about numerical information, e.g. making arithmetic comparisons between different concepts, as well as performing long chains of intricate reasoning (\cf challenge 2).
-These models tend to acquire pronounced biases from the training data, leading to challenges in overcoming these biases when confronted with data outside the training distribution.
+These models tend to acquire pronounced biases from the training data, leading to challenges in overcoming these biases when confronted with data outside the training distribution (\cf challenge 3).
+The utilization of distinct data distributions during training and testing reveals a deficiency in achieving a proper disentanglement of object attributes in the learned representations of the neural models (\cf challenge 3).
 Challenge 4 particularly reveals that these models tend to be susceptible to small changes in input, being easily fooled by significant or insignificant perturbations in train compositions.
-Additionally, training on different dataset sizes exposes their reliance on a large training set size (challenge 5).
-The investigated \textbf{neuro-symbolic AI} models exhibit rather similar performances and limitations amongst themselves, but are also comparable to the performances of the symbolic AI models, albeit are influenced by the noise added through their perception modules.
-Despite specific limitations (\eg $\alpha$ILP's difficulties with the numerical and complex problem), their abilities to flexibly handle the visual component \textit{and} logical reasoning components of the challenges makes them attractive approaches that lie between the purely neural and symbolic models.
+Additionally, training on different dataset sizes exposes their reliance on a large training set size (\cf challenge 5). \\

+\textbf{Symbolic AI.} While the symbolic AI models demonstrate strong performances across different visual logical learning problems (\eg, challenge 2), it must be noted that they make a practically unrealistic assumption of omniscient perception.
+Furthermore, they are subject to certain challenges requiring excessive tuning of hyperparameters and priors (language biases), where even minor changes can lead to significant performance fluctuations in practice.
+Lastly, the application faces limitations that are particularly pronounced when dealing with noise or larger training samples (challenge 5 and 6) such as code instabilities, endless loops or excessive memory usage. \\